 This waterfall is a popular place and you’ve likely already heard of it or even been there before.
 But the views never get old.
 The McWay Cove is gorgeous but be sure to look to the north also, the views of the cliffs are incredible.
 It is also an excellent whale watching spot.
 Take the Waterfall Overlook Trail from the parking lot, the trail is a total of 0.64 miles in length roundtrip and is wheelchair accessible.

 The Esalen Institute, often just called Esalen, is a retreat center originally founded in 1962.
 You’ll find workshops, conferences and programs about meditation, massage, yoga, dance, self-help, psychology and many other “New Age” topics.
 The cliffside clothing-optional hot tubs at Esalen have long been famous among the alternative crowd.
 This retreat is one of the best places to visit in Big Sur if you are looking for something unique.

 The Institute is named after the Esselen, the native people of the Big Sur area.
 The 120 acre property has an organic garden, restaurant, and accommodations for workshop participants ranging from bunk beds to cabins.
 Come for a day or weekend workshop or just book a massage.
 You can also make reservations for a midnight soak in the hot springs baths.
-If you are looking for a spiritual retreat you might want to also check out Tassajara Zen Mountain Center, the oldest Japanese Buddhist Sōtō Zen monastery in the USA.

 Before the property was Esalen, in the 1950s the Murphy family ran a restaurant and gathering place for the local community here.
 Icons of the day including Henry Miller, Steve McQueen, Joan Baez and Hunter S. Thompson were guests or residents on the property.
 Often referenced in pop culture, an Esalen-like retreat was shown in the final episodes of Mad Men and the second season of True Detective.